Harkame/AmazonTracker/README.md

 The title and the body of the notifications.
 These are customisable

-For eMail subject and body, and notification title and body, this program recognised keyword and replace it
+For Email subject and body, and notification title and body, this program recognised keyword and replace it

 -   $price : Product price
 -   $title : Product title